-Qualified individuals may be authorized by the State Director, or his/her designee, to remove cultural resource artifacts which are in danger of loss or which are needed for scientific study, public interpretation, or evaluation of the cultural property.
+Qualified individuals may be authorized by the State Director, or his/her designee, to remove cultural resource artifacts from BLM-administered land which are in danger of loss or which are needed for scientific study, public interpretation, or evaluation of the cultural property.
 Additionally, no paleontological resources may be collected under a cultural resource permit, unless the remains are in an archaeological context (e.g. paleontological bone in a hearth), however, a paleontologist should be consulted.
-Cultural resource artifacts removed from BLM land in Colorado, along with copies of the associated records, are curated as property of the United States in a university, museum, or other scientific or educational institution within or near the state of Colorado.
+Cultural resource artifacts removed from BLM-administered land in Colorado, along with copies of the associated records, are curated as property of the United States in a university, museum, or other scientific or educational institution within or near the state of Colorado.
 BLM has designated repositories in Colorado to permanently curate collections and associated documentation (see above Section B.3.).
 Research collections and associated documentation may be temporarily held at another location until completion of research, with BLM approval.
+Arrangements must be made with the appropriate landowner (private, county, state, etc.) for removal and curation of artifacts from those lands; a BLM PAI may only authorize collection and curation of artifacts from BLM-administered lands.

 - 1. Collection: Only limited collections will be made on BLM-administered lands in Colorado in the following circumstances. - a.
 Survey and Recordation: The BLM generally adheres to a no collection policy.
-Collection is only recommended if, in the opinion of the archaeologist, the artifact(s) are unique and vulnerable to unauthorized collection or destruction, diagnostic (time-sensitive), and cannot be readily identified in the field.
+Collection is only recommended if, in the opinion of the BLM Archaeologist, the artifact(s) are unique and vulnerable to unauthorized collection or destruction, diagnostic (time-sensitive), and cannot be readily identified in the field.
 A catalog sheet, drawings of the artifact(s), and location of the collection must be included in the body of the report and attached to the appropriate site form(s).
 The location of collected artifacts will be accurately plotted on site maps. - b.
 Limited Testing and Collection and Excavation/Removal: If artifacts are collected, rationale and the method and nature of any collection (e.g., systematic versus nonsystematic), will be included in the data recovery plan submitted with the permit application and in the final report.
 Artifact provenience control must be established and exercised.
 Collection will require a more detailed assemblage analysis in the final report.
 A catalog sheet, drawings and photos of the artifact(s), and location of the collection will be included in the body of the report and attached to the appropriate site form(s).
-The location of collected artifacts must also be accurately plotted on site maps. - 2.
-Curation: Collected artifacts must be curated according to the standards of the facility designated as the curatorial repository on the PAI. - a.
+The location of collected artifacts must also be accurately plotted on site maps.

+- 2. Curation: Collected artifacts must be curated according to the standards of the facility designated as the curatorial repository on the PAI. - a.
 The permittee will deposit all artifacts, samples, and collections, as applicable, and copies of all records, data, photographs, and other documents resulting from work conducted under a PAI, with the curatorial facility named in the PAI, not later than 90 days after the date the final report is submitted to the appropriate BLM official.
 Receipt of collections must be documented on the museum collections deposit statement form, along with the repository accession and/or catalog numbers.
 Copies of the completed form must be provided by the permittee to the State Office within 30 calendar days of depositing the collections to the curatorial facility.
 Failure to provide a completed form with a list of materials deposited in approved curatorial facilities may result in the suspension or revocation of the permit. - b.
 No collections are exempt from deposit with the curatorial facility, including type collections.
 Permittees wishing to hold type collections must do so through the issuance of curatorial loan agreements between them and the curatorial facility.